eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 - Merged all datasets by the respondent sequence number (`SEQN,` renamed to `ID`), resulting in a dataframe with 6509 rows, 10 columns.

-Note: Binning of continuous variables (age, BMI, sleep hours) was just used in Exploratory Data Analysis for easier interpretation and better visualization.
+Note: Binning of continuous variables (age, BMI, sleep hours) was just used in Exploratory Data Analysis (EDA) for easier interpretation and better visualization.
 In machine learning models, these variables were kept as continuous to avoid discarding potentially meaningful data.

 ## EDA